mullvad/mullvadvpn-app/docs/split-tunneling.md

 Some definitions of terms used later to describe behavior:

 * **In tunnel** - DNS requests are sent in the VPN tunnel.
-Firewall rules ensure they are not allowed outside the tunnel*.
+Firewall rules ensure they are not allowed outside the tunnel for non-excluded apps*.
 * **Outside tunnel** - DNS requests are sent outside the VPN tunnel.
 Firewall rules ensure they cannot go inside the tunnel*.
 * **LAN** - Same as **Outside tunnel** with the addition that the firewall rules ensure